 A simple way to ensure you’re doing this is to focus on building marketing and sales assets that provide value to your ideal customers as they move through their customer journey with you.

 The value you create is more important than the money you make

 Your customers don’t care how much money you are making.
 They only care about the value that you’re providing to them.

-That’s why business objectives to increase sales, revenue, profit, brand awareness and market share are dangerous metrics to focus on, because that they’re all self obsessed.
+That’s why business objectives to increase sales, revenue, profit, brand awareness, and market share are dangerous metrics to focus on because they’re all self-obsessed.
 Your customers don’t care about any of those metrics.

-When you create assets to provide your ideal customers with more value than anyone else, the money will follow.
-Instead of measuring yourself against self-obsessed metrics, set yourself metrics that help you to measure and understand the value you are providing to your customers.
+The money will follow when you create assets to provide your ideal customers with more value than anyone else.
+To encourage this approach, set yourself metrics that help you measure and understand the value you are providing to your customers instead of measuring yourself against self-obsessed metrics.

-Build a marketing and sales pipeline you are completely confident with
+Build a marketing and sales pipeline you are utterly confident with

-When you build customer obsessed marketing and sales assets, to provide your ideal customers with value at every touch point they have with you, you’ll naturally stand out in your market.
+When you build customer-obsessed marketing and sales assets for your consultancy to provide your ideal customers with value at every touchpoint they have with you; you’ll naturally stand out in your market.

-Only the best and truly customer obsessed brands actually deliver on this.
+Only the best and genuinely customer-obsessed brands actually deliver on this.

-By following this approach, you’ll see the value that you are creating will attract more ideal customers to your brand.
+By following this approach, you’ll see that the value that you are creating will attract more ideal customers to your consultancy.
 The results that you want will flow naturally.
-The activities will take less effort and you’ll build a marketing and sales pipeline that you can be completely confident with, because your customers love being a part of it.
+The activities will take less effort, and you’ll build a marketing and sales pipeline that gives you complete confidence because your customers love being a part of it.